Affordable and Biblical Healthcare

 How Samaritan Ministries Has Worked For Our Family

 Since joining SM a few years back, we have had two major needs published.
 Both needs were met easily and the process was simple.
-We submitted the appropriate paperwork to SM and within 1-2 months, we were reimbursed through member’s shares directly to our home.
+We submitted the appropriate paperwork to SM and within 1-2 months, we received member’s shares directly to our home.
 There is something about receiving a handwritten note and a card from a member with their gift that is truly a blessing.
-Certainly quite different from traditional insurance.
+Certainly quite different from our previous experiences with healthcare.
 Knowing that our family was being prayed for was priceless as well.

 How We Handle Preventative Care